Tannaka duality, coclosed categories and reconstruction for nonarchimedean bialgebras: Introduction

 Let us briefly outline the content of the paper.

 In section 1 we review the definition and some basic properties of cohomomorphisms.
 We define $\coendf{\funct F}{}$ in coclosed categories and work out its basic properties by giving direct proofs, without using ${\rm Nat}\left(\funct F,\funct F\Cten C-\right)$.
 We think it is useful for understanding how these properties work, and also it allows to apply these constructions to the case when the category $\mc C$ is not locally small (though in our applications it is locally small).
 We use the framework of $\mc C$-categories, introduced by B. Pareigis for reconstruction problems, which we briefly review in preliminaries, along with some results of \cite{PAR2}.
 We also introduce the concept of $\mc C$-cowedge, corresponding to $\mc C$-natural transformations (\cite{PAR2}) and give direct construction of $\coendf{\funct F}{\mc C}$.
 This allows us to state reconstruction and recognition theorems as a consequence of the results of \cite{PAR2}, though we slightly relax the assumptions, to adapt them for our applications.
-We also give the conditions (in section \ref{sub:Equivalence-of-categories}) when $\funct F:\mc B\to\mc C_{0}\subset\mc C$ gives an equivalence of categories $\mc B$ and $\comodc{C_{{\rm 0}}}-\coendf{\funct F}{\mc C_{0}}$, which is stated in \cite[Chapter 2]{SCH} for general $\mc C$-categories as an open question and proved there only for vector spaces.

 In section 2 we apply our results to state reconstruction and recognition theorems in the categories of topological vector spaces over nonarchimedean field $K$, which was our original motivation to study this question.
 The category $\underline{LS}$ of LS-spaces, that we consider, is the category of spaces of locally analytic representation theory, and thus our results can be viewed as (a part of) Tannaka-Krein duality for compact $p$-adic groups.
 We also prove reconstruction theorems for a bialgebra of compact type from its category of Banach comodules.